pudly/schmopera-hugo/content/articles/the-singularity-of-fauré-in-oper-frankfurt-s-pénélope.md

 The roof splits in half like a city street in a B-movie earthquake, separating the suitors from Pénélope.
 Magic (presumably) restricts the men's movements.
 Ulysses, from no man's land, circles the roof and emerges atop it, joining Pénélope, who melts in his embrace.
 It is declared: Ulysses has strung the bow.

 In Homer's Odyssey and likewise in the opera's libretto, after Ulysses strings his bow, he slaughters the suitors mercilessly.
 To see Ulysses, who has been described as an unassailable hero, commit acts of gratuitous violence questions what it means for society to prize brute strength and warrior ruthlessness over mercy and forbearance.
 Right at his most heroic, Ulysses's pedestal cracks.
 However, in this production, the men are ushered off stage without much ado.
 Ulysses remains a symbolic ideal and bland storytelling triumphs.

+> The overture seemed to last but an instant, like an early morning dream, a hallucinatory scrape against bliss before you wake to a less favorable reality.

 The opera should be an ideal vehicle for Paula Murrihy, and in a more thoughtful production, it would be.
 She sings Fauré exceptionally.
 Her timbre is supple and her zwischen mezzo range suits the role's peculiar register surprisingly well.
 Considering the role was written for a Wagnerian (and the standard modern recording stars [Jessye Norman](https://open.spotify.com/album/1f2g72EYCrRq1W1Q8Mtm0Z?si=aE0TD2Z_SLicilgWWMNLzQ)) it's remarkable how seldom the orchestra overshadowed Murrihy's tone.